owlet42/kubeflow-docs/docs/use-cases/helmet.rst

 - Model deployment with KServe

-To get more details on this example, visit this page: <URL to be added>
+To get more details on this example, visit this `page <https://github.com/elements-of-ai/kubeflow-docs/tree/main/examples/object_dectection/>`_.